 The Company is exposed to market risk from changes in interest rates on debt, changes in commodity prices, changes in international trade regulations, the concentration of the Company's customers and the Company's reliance upon licenses.
-The Company's exposure to interest rate risk relates to the Company's floating rate debt, of which there was no balance outstanding at October 2, 2005 or April 3, 2005.
+The Company's exposure to interest rate risk relates to the Company's floating rate debt, of which there was no balance outstanding at January 1, 2006 or April 3, 2005.
 The Company's exposure to commodity price risk primarily relates to changes in the price of cotton and oil, which are the principal raw materials used in a substantial number of the Company's products.
-Also, changes in import quantity allotments can materially impact the availability of the Company's products and the prices at which those products can be purchased by the Company for resale.
-Additionally, the Company's top three customers represent 80% of gross sales, and 47% of the Company's gross sales is of licensed products.
+Also, changes in import quantity allotments can materially impact the availability of the Company's top three customers represent 78% of gross sales, and 43% of the Company's gross sales is of licensed products.
 The Company could be materially impacted by the loss of one or more of these customers or licenses.